DanBrezeanu/R502-fingerprint/README.md

 It does not support all the available commands, but rather the necessary ones to use the device as a fingerprint module.

 ## Commands supported
 *   Device status reading
-* Password authentication
+*   Password authentication and modification
 *   Enrolling and deleting fingerprints
 *   Verification against saved fingerprints
+*   Leds control

 For more information see [wiki](https://github.com/DanBrezeanu/R502-fingerprint/wiki/R502) or [examples](examples).